jbloomlab/flu-seqneut-2025/README.md

-# Sequencing based neutralization assays using a library of pdmH1N1 and H3N2 human influenza strains
+# Near real-time mapping of the human neutralizing antibody landscape to influenza virus to inform vaccine-strain selection in September 2025
+This repository has the data and computer code for the study described in [Kikawa et al (2025)]() **[Add citation when available]**.

-Experiments and analysis performed by Caroline Kikawa, using method and analysis developed by the [Bloom lab](https://jbloomlab.github.io/) and described in [Loes et al (2024)](https://journals.asm.org/doi/10.1128/jvi.00689-24) and [Kikawa et al (2025)](https://www.biorxiv.org/content/10.1101/2025.03.04.641544v1).
+Experiments and analysis performed by Caroline Kikawa in the [Bloom lab](https://jbloomlab.github.io/) using the sequencing-based neutralization assay described in [Loes et al (2024)](https://journals.asm.org/doi/10.1128/jvi.00689-24) and [Kikawa et al (2025)](https://elifesciences.org/reviewed-preprints/106811).

+Briefly, this study measured neutralization titers to influenza viruses with HA from seasonal H3N2 and H1N1 viruses representative of those circulating in the summer of 2025 against a set of human sera collected in late 2024 to spring of 2025.

 ## Summary of key data